Ranking your products in Amazon search is key if you want to be a successful Amazon seller.

 If keywords are the first pillar of Amazon SEO, the second is conversions.

 To rank, you need to get sales, and maintain a high conversion rate.
-That means making sure a high number of people actually buy the product, or at least add it to their cart, after landing on the product page.
+You want to make sure a high number of people actually buy the product, or at least add it to their cart, after viewing your product page.

-So, while keywords are important, it’s just as important that your listing doesn’t look like an incoherent, unreadable mess of keywords.
+While keywords are important, it’s just as important that your listing isn’t an incoherent, unreadable mess of keywords.
 It needs to read well, and effectively communicate why someone should buy your product.

 Finding the perfect mix between readability and maximum keyword inclusion is difficult, but it’s what separates successful products from duds.

-The real winners will not only mix readability and keywords, but do it in a way that tells a story, communicates the benefits of the product, and lets the reader know why they can’t do without it.
+The real winners don’t just mix readability and keywords.
+They do it in a way that tells a story, communicates the benefits of the product, and lets the reader know why they can’t do without it.